Fast3Dcache: Training-free 3D Geometry Synthesis Acceleration: Conclusion

 \section{Conclusion}

 We present Fast3Dcache, a training-free acceleration framework tailored for the TRELLIS series to expedite 3D geometry synthesis.
-Our approach exploits intrinsic stabilization patterns within the generation process through two synergistic modules: the Predictive Caching Scheduler Constraint (PCSC), which dynamically allocates the computational budget based on voxel decay trends, and the Spatiotemporal Stability Criterion (SSC), which precisely identifies the minimal subset of active tokens requiring updates.
-Extensive experiments demonstrate that Fast3Dcache significantly reduces the FLOPs while strictly preserving geometric fidelity, offering a robust and efficient solution for high-quality 3D generation. {
+Fast3Dcache is explicitly designed for spatially explicit representations (sparse voxels) by leveraging their inherent spatial redundancy and stabilization patterns.
+Our approach exploits intrinsic stabilization patterns within the generation process through two synergistic modules: Predictive Caching Scheduler Constraint (PCSC), which dynamically allocates the computational budget based on voxel decay trends, and Spatiotemporal Stability Criterion (SSC), which precisely identifies the minimal subset of active tokens requiring updates.
+Extensive experiments demonstrate that Fast3Dcache significantly reduces the FLOPs while strictly preserving geometric fidelity, offering a robust solution for high-quality 3D generation.